KnpLabs/KnpUserBundle/Resources/doc/emails.rst

 Using A Custom Mailer
 ---------------------

-The default mailer service used by FOSUserBundle relies on the Swiftmailer library to send mail.
 If you would like to use a different library to send emails, want to send HTML emails or simply change the content of the email you may do so by defining your own service.

 First you must create a new class which implements ``FOS\UserBundle\Mailer\MailerInterface`` which is listed below.